Nearlz/nearlz-portfolio/README.md

 # nearlz-portfolio
- First version of my personal portfolio
+ First version of my personal portfolio, made with HTML, CSS, Javascript, Django and postgreSQL.